TactileLibrary/tacty/README.md

 1. Download the latest `.exe` file from the [release page](https://github.com/TactileLibrary/tacty/releases).
 2. Follow the steps in the installer.
-3. Run the application from your Dekstop or Start Menu.
+3. Run the application from your Desktop or Start Menu.

 ### Linux